 Disney Magic Bands began being used by Disney resort guests in the spring of 2014.
 They were around before this in 2013 to a select number of guests who were trialling the bands which is part of the Mymagic+ system that incorporates Disney magic bands, the Fastpass+ system, My Disney Experience and Memory Maker.

 When we stayed at Caribbean Beach Resort in July 2014, we were automatically given our Disney magic bands when we checked into the resort.
 Before we travelled we were able to customise our magic bands with our preferred name and colour choice via our My Disney Experience account.

-Currently the magic band colours are choices of pink, grey, blue, orange, red, yellow, green or purple.
+Currently the free magic band colours for UK guests are choices of pink, grey, blue, orange, red, yellow, green or purple.

 *This post contains affiliate links.
 If you make a purchase via our links, we receive a small commission at no extra cost to you*

 As 2014 was our first visit to Disney World, we didn’t have anything to compare wearing Disney magic bands to as opposed to not having them so it was good to see how the system worked and if it would make our trip as simple and easy as it promised.

 A couple of years later a new design as shown above, the Disney magic band 2.0 was introduced.
 This has introduced new ways of wearing if you you don’t want to use the wristband.